Sifting for a Stream: The Morphology of the $300S$ Stellar Stream: Preliminary Empirical Characterization

 In this work, we adopt a $\feh = -1.35$, $12.5 \gyr$ isochrone, as was used for \stream by \cite{Usman_2024}.
 We use MIST's DECam synthetic photometry \citep{Dotter_2016} to generate the isochrone.
 Following \cite{Ferguson_2021}, we then consider stars to match the isochrone when they fall within a color range around it.
 As in \cite{Shipp_2018} and \cite{Ferguson_2021}, we define an upper and lower color padding as

 In order to get a purer, though less complete, sample in the presence of the strong contamination in the region, we add a scaling factor $s$ and select stars with color

 We set $\Delta \mu, E,C_1,C_2$ following \cite{Shipp_2018} as $0.5,2,0.05,0.1$ respectively.
 We set $\mu_0 = 16.2$ ($d = 17.4\kpc$) as the distance modulus of the stream.
 This approximately corresponds to the \cite{Fu_2018} distance gradient evaluated at the position of Segue 1.
-We set $s = 2/3$.
-We show the resulting density map of matching stars in Figure \ref{sfig:initial matched filter}.
+We set $s = 2/3$, although our general results are not dependent on the specific value of $s$.\footnote{We tested $s\in \left\{1/2,4/7,2/3,4/5,1\right\}$ and found that the resulting fits were not sensitive to $s$ given the uncertainties.} We show the resulting density map of matching stars in Figure \ref{sfig:initial matched filter}.
 For comparison, we also show the unfiltered map in Figure \ref{sfig:no matched filter} where the only cuts are the quality and basic color-magnitude cuts described in Section \ref{ssec:decals}.

 The presence of \sgr is clear in the unfiltered map as a wide band that extends across the field.
 Without the matched filter, this signal visually dominates over \stream.
 Although \stream becomes clearer in the matched filter map, there remains considerable contamination from \sgr, visible as a large, dark region above \stream.
 This is unsurprising given the chemical structure of \sgr and its age \citep{Limberg_2023}.
 The strong presence of \sgr within the filtered map indicates that an isochrone-based filter in color-magnitude space is insufficient to isolate \streamPoss signal.